All Episodes

 Well, no, no, we just wanted to show support for the community.

-What community the community knows what this didn't happen.
+The community knows what this didn't happen.

-The community knows it.
+The community knows.

-I don't mean just the black community, but the community of Ferguson, St. Louis knows it didn't happen.
+The community of Ferguson, St. Louis, knows it didn't happen.

 And now there's a big spat.

-We called you and we sent you a note, but we didn't apologize.
+We called you, and we sent you a note, but we didn't apologize.

 The Rams are making tracks to the media.